Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

 It is worth mentioning that the theory of Tannaka Duality was generalized to a categorical context: the relevant concept of ``tannakian adjunction'' was developed and some of the classical results were generalized and clarified (see \cite{kn:streetbook} and \cite{kn:joyalstreet}).

-Heretofore, and concerning the category of algebraic groups or more generally of group schemes, the representation theory was mainly developed for affine group schemes --- in this paper, we work with schemes defined over a field $\Bbbk$ of arbitrary characteristic; frequently we use the term schemes rather than $\Bbbk$--schemes.
-The representation theory of affine group schemes is strongly related to the more general study of their actions.
-Examples of significant accomplishments in the area are for example: the completion of the structure theory of reductive affine group schemes (see \cite{kn:bible}), the development of the geometric methods in invariant theory (see \cite{kn:GIT}), or more generally the theory of transformation groups (see \cite{kn:transgrp}).
-In particular, a \emph{Tannaka Duality theorem} was proved: Saavedra first presented a proof in \cite{kn:saav} which was later observed to have some mistakes.
+In the case of affine algebraic group schemes over a field (even over a commutative ring) the theory of \emph{rational representations} has achieved a considerable degree or maturity and many of its main problems have been solved and important advances have been done in the theory of its actions on general schemes.
+Examples of significant accomplishments in the area are: the completion of the structure theory of reductive affine group schemes (see \cite{kn:bible}), the development of the geometric methods in invariant theory (see \cite{kn:GIT}), or more generally the theory of transformation groups (see \cite{kn:transgrp}).
+In particular both the reconstruction and recognition questions were answered positively: Saavedra first presented a proof in \cite{kn:saav} which was later observed to have some mistakes.
 A correct proof of the result was produced afterwards by Deligne and Milne in \cite{kn:delmil}; see also \cite{kn:delignetannaka90}.